rwerner0615/USB-Encryption/README.md

-# USB-Encryption
+# PRISM: USB-Encryption

 ## Objective

-The USB Encryption project aimed to develop a Python-based tool for secure file protection on portable storage devices.
+The PRISM USB Encryption project aimed to develop a Python-based tool for secure file protection on portable storage devices.
 The focus was on implementing cryptographic methods to safeguard sensitive data while providing a user-friendly command-line interface for key generation, file encryption, and decryption.
 This project enhanced my understanding of cryptography principles, file system operations, and secure coding practices, simulating real-world data protection scenarios in a portable storage context.

 ### Skills Learned